ucla-biostat-212a/2025winter/syllabus/syllabus.md

 ## Homework

-There will be at least 6 homework assignments throughout the quarter.
+There will be at least 5 homework assignments and 1 final project (i.e., long HW) throughout the quarter.

 ## Exam